MPS-Net/MPS-Net_release/README.md

 ## Getting Started

 MPS-Net has been implemented and tested on Ubuntu 18.04 with python >= 3.7.
-It supports both GPU and CPU inference.

 Clone the repo:
 ```bash